ianmott77/wireless-timer/README.md

 In order to set the device type of the Arduino simply change the "x" in the script to the device type of you need and upload it to the Arduino.
 The device type will be save permanently to the Arduino, after you run this script once you won't have to run it on an Arduino again unless you are changing it's device ID.

 #### CLI
 The final set up step for an Arduino is to upload the CLI script.
-Once you have done that you are done!
+Once you have done that the setup is complete.
+If everything is wired correctly you should see all threee lights blink once, and nothing should be displayed on the serial monitor in the Arduino IDE if you have that open.

 ## Raspberry Pi
 ### Operating System